 How to Make a Wooden Blanket Ladder

 'Tis the season to find all of the throw blankets you've had stashed in the back of the closet.
-With a vertical blanket ladder, you'll satisfy organizational needs and also create a lovely display for your home.
+With a DIY blanket ladder, you'll satisfy organizational needs and also create a lovely display for your home.
 Customized to hold as many throws as you desire, this wooden accessory is one you'll want to cozy up near all winter long.

 - (2) 8' 2x4 premium boards

 - (2) 4' 1-1/4” wood dowels (more if you are building more than four rungs)